Kia Picanto: Facelift

-For the 2014 model year, the Morning in South Korea was updated to use the European three-door's front and rear bumpers with the headlights incorporating a new LED daytime running light system.
+In 2013, the Morning in South Korea was updated to use the European three-door's front and rear bumpers with the headlights incorporating a new LED daytime running light system.
 The interior featured a revised instrument cluster with a digital speedometer.
 The silver trim was replaced with a gloss black trim.
 A touchscreen multimedia stereo system was offered as an option.
 The new model was equipped with seven airbags, a Cornering Brake Control system, a handbrake alarm, and height adjustable seat belts.
 Aside from the standard 1.0 liter gasoline engine, the Picanto was offered with a new "Eco-Plus" engine mated to a continuously variable transmission (CVT).

 The international version of the Picanto remained unchanged aside from the new front bumper.